 • MOFGA Journeyperson Program participant

-• Maine High School Senior planning to study sustainable or organic farming at a college in Maine
+• Maine High School Senior planning to study sustainable or organic farming (preference for colleges in Maine)

 • Kennebec Valley Community College student studying sustainable agriculture

-This year's application deadline was MARCH 5, 2017
+This year's application deadline is MARCH 1, 2018

 Awards are granted to honor the late Russell Libby, who led the Maine Organic Farmers and Gardeners Association for 17 years and dedicated his life to growing the organic food movement.
 The scholarships offer support to students seeking to deepen their knowledge of organic and sustainable farm systems.

-For further information about Russell Libby Agricultural Scholarships, contact: email@example.com.
-For details about the Source Sustainability Awards, contact: firstname.lastname@example.org
+For further information about Russell Libby Agricultural Scholarships, contact Anna Libby: firstname.lastname@example.org.
+For details about the Source Sustainability Awards, contact Peggy Grodinsky: email@example.com.

 The Russell Libby Agricultural Scholar Awards are a joint project of the Maine Organic Farmers and Gardeners Association and the Maine Sunday Telegram/Source and are generously supported by Lee Auto Malls.